-At The Well-Mannered Dog Center in Grand Rapids, Michigan, our dedicated team of dog lovers remain committed to providing exceptional dog care, safety and training.
-Our staff has extensive experience and training at our center and worldwide, and have earned numerous honors in all levels of competition.
+At The Well-Mannered Dog Center in Grand Rapids, Michigan, our team of dedicated dog lovers remains committed to providing exceptional dog care, safety and training for dogs of all sizes, breeds and temperaments.
+Our team includes knowledgeable and compassionate dog trainers and instructors with extensive experience and training at our center and worldwide — earning them numerous honors, awards and achievements at all levels of competition and training.

 Jill Moore, Instructor

 Jill earned a degree in Forensic Chemistry from Michigan State University.
 Yet, she has worked as a dog instructor in agility for over 20 years with prior experience in other facilities.
 Jill also has judge agility, obedience, rally and showmanship for 4H in Michigan.
 Jill has a passion for boston terriers.
 Her first boston was one of only two bostons to earn Hit for obedience and High Combined at Nationals in 2012.
 After her own success, she started to breed her own Boston’s under the name Jingle Boston’s.
 Her dogs have been ranked in many championships since she started breeding in 2013.
 Jill and her husband (and breeding helper) of 31 years, Glen, have one son and a new grandchild.

 Pat Parker, Instructor